FaisalJulaidan/NoiseExposure-Web-App/README.md

 To view your personal data, trun on the "view your own data" switcher at the right top cornet of the page which become activated after you are logged in

+## Status Code

+The kind of responses you might recieve are
+- 200 - OK
+- 400 - Bad Request
+- 500 - Internal Server Error
+- 401 - Unauthorized
+- 201 - Created (Resource created)

 ## Available Scripts